ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 information, such as account identifiers or IP addresses, the Issuer sees only the information necessary for issuance, and the Origin sees token challenges, corresponding tokens, and Client source information, such as their IP address.
-As a result, attestation and redemption contexts are separate, and therefore any type of token challenge is suitable in this model as long as there is more than a single Origin.
+As a result, attestation, issuance, and redemption contexts are separate, and therefore any type of token challenge is suitable in this model as long as there is more than a single Origin.
 As in the Joint Origin and Issuer model in {{deploy-joint-origin}}, if there is